Partner, Washington, DC

 At BCG, Storytellers synthesize complex information and ideas.
 They believe in bringing the whole team together to get a broader perspective.
-Nic empowers and inspires others.
+Nicholas empowers and inspires others.

 Charting my own course seemed daunting at first, but the opportunities at BCG have been incredible and I’ve had support from great mentors all along the way.

 My time at BCG has been a journey of self-discovery that started the moment I joined as a summer intern four years ago.
 Coming from the financial services sector, I had grown accustomed to work that was interesting but not always fulfilling.
 My first case experience at BCG took me into the world of global public health, and I was instantly captivated by the passion that pervaded that mission-focused client.
 I never envisioned specializing in health care, but my work in the sector has continued with projects for hospitals, insurers, and biopharmaceutical firms.
 Now I can’t imagine anything else!

 One of the things that drew me to BCG was the unparalleled focus on impact.
 I remember perusing the list of BCG values and being fascinated by “expanding the art of the possible.”
 I am proud to be part of a firm where we all strive for meaningful impact for our clients and society as a whole.

 Nic earned an MBA with distinction from London Business School and holds a bachelor’s degree in international business from Georgetown University.

 Q: When did you know you belonged at BCG?